Home ยป Korean Side Dishes (Banchan) ยป Korean Cucumber Salad (Oi Muchim)

 Ingredients

 • 1 cucumber (145 g / 5.1 ounces) - I used Lebanese cucumber.
-Korean cucumber or other cucumbers that are suitable for pickling or salad can be used.
+Korean cucumber, English cucumber, or other cucumbers suitable for pickling or salad can also be used.

 • 1/4 onion (25 g / 0.9 ounces)

-• 1 Tbsp rock salt or Korean coarse sea salt
+• 1 Tbsp Korean coarse salt (or rock salt) *** or 1 tsp fine sea salt

 • 1 tsp white vinegar (or rice vinegar)